jpeckhamlorenz/jpeckhamlorenz/README.md

 ## 👋 Hi, I'm James Lorenz

-🌱 I'm interested in mechatronic systems and advanced manufacturing.
+🌱 I'm interested in mechatronic systems and advanced manufacturing

 🔭 I’m currently developing hardware and methods for robotic 3D printing of liquid and soft materials